 Nutritional Coaching for Your Pet’s Diet

 Studies have proven that a dog’s diet has as much or more to do with its overall health than any other single factor.
 We have researched every brand of dry and wet dog food on the market, as well as studied canine nutrition from some of the field’s leading experts.
 While a dog’s most natural diet mirrors what its ancestors ate; a raw prey model diet of muscle meat, organ meat, and bone, most people are not able to provide that due to our hectic day to day lives.
-There are several ‘near’ raw dry kibbles and wet foods, alike, and we carry several of those.
+There are several ‘near’ raw dry kibbles and wet foods that can provide the needed nutrition for you dog, though.
 We love to help people understand their pet’s nutritional needs better, so please call to schedule a visit where Meg will be happy to offer complimentary coaching and a brief educational overview of the different kinds of food and their value to your pet.
 We would also be pleased to help you transition your dog or cat to a raw or mixed raw and kibble diet.
 This can be a daunting process sometimes, but is ultimately the very best way to feed your pet.

-Here are some terms and ingredients used in the food descriptions below and why they are important to know about when planning your pet’s diet.
+Here are some terms and ingredients used in pet food descriptions and why they are important to know about when planning your pet’s diet.

 - Enzyme – The best enzymes, which help digest food, come from food in its natural, uncooked state.
 If insufficient in your dog’s food, then the whole digestive burden is put on your pet’s body, causing an over-stressed digestive system.